Mason Madden: Early appearances (2016–2020)

 On February 11, 2016, Williams participated in a WWE try-out at the WWE Performance Center in Orlando, Florida.
 On August 1, 2016, WWE officially announced the signing of Williams, who started training at the Performance Center the same day.
 He made his in-ring debut for the company at a NXT live event in Orlando, Florida, on September 30, 2016, competing in a battle royal.

 In June 2019, Brennan was given the new ring name, Dio Maddin.
-However, on September 10, 2019, Maddin joined the commentary team for 205 Live, replacing Nigel McGuinness.
+On September 10, Maddin joined the commentary team for 205 Live, replacing Nigel McGuinness.
 Later that same month, WWE announced as part of their "Premiere Week" that the commentary teams would be changed, with Maddin becoming an analyst for the Raw commentary team with Vic Joseph and Jerry Lawler.
-His work as commentator ended in November 2019, when he was sent back to NXT to train.
+His work as commentator ended in November 2019, when he was sent back to NXT to train as a wrestler.
 His absence was explained when, on the November 4, 2019, edition of Raw, Maddin was attacked by Brock Lesnar who performed an F-5 on Maddin through the announcer's table.